 The Girl Who Could Fly

 She was overweight, a chain-smoker, a working-class 23-year-old who couldn't see a future for herself.
-Then pioneering marathoner Patti Dillon began to run, and changed sports forever.
+Then pioneering marathoner Patti Dillon began to run.

 Patti Dillon was a girl from the neighborhood, nothing more than that.
 She grew up in Quincy, a gray working-class town on the south shore of Boston.
 She went to school at Sacred Heart.
 She worked two jobs.
 College was not an option.